 Rural women however, believed if the tractors, fertilizers are given to them to maximise their production, they could help in reducing rising hunger and poverty in The Gambia.

 This is supported by reports, which suggest that gender equality and increasing rural women’s rural women's agricultural production and participation in the labour force will help reduce poverty and stimulate economic growth.

 Reports went on to point out that that unequal treatment of men and women poses serious threat to achieving MDGs.

 According to Madinding Damba, rural woman farmer suffer unfairness in the access to resources needed for socio-economic development.
 Credit, extension, input and seed supply services usually address the needs of male household heads.

-Mariama Cham, a primary school teacher in Basse Manneh Kunda said rural women's lack of access to education and assets is directly linked to high rates of child and infant mortality and the vast majority of maternal deaths.
+Muhammed Cham, a male primary school teacher in Basse Manneh Kunda, said rural women's lack of access to education and assets is directly linked to higher rates of child and infant mortality and the vast majority of maternal deaths.

-“Despite making more than a quarter of the world population rural women are rarely consulted in development projects that may increase men’s production and income, but add to their workloads,” Mariama said.
+“Despite making more than a quarter of the world population rural women are rarely consulted in development projects that may increase men’s production and income, but add to their workloads,” Muhammed said.

 He lamented that when work burden increase, girls are removed from school more than boys, to help with farming and household tasks.